AnkitPrakash687/kafka-group06/README.md

 # kafka-group06

 ## Introduction
 Twitter provide the free stream data for various business analytics.
 In this project we will stream the twitter data using Apache Kafka which is a streaming platform.
 These data can be useful for creating trending topics in the various fields.

-We will be setting up a twitter
+We will be setting up a kafka twitter stream using python libraries

 ## Prerequisites